Linths/hueco-predicto/README.md

 ### Strange Beta: a climbing route assistance system

-The Strange Beta system contributed largely to this project.
-The elements below can be found in this repository.
+The Strange Beta system is a large contribution to this project.
+The Strange Beta components included in this project are listed below..
 Several files have been modified and (adapted) parts have been reused for new files.

 - Data: climbing routes expressed in a semi-natural DSL
 - Climbing route generator (_included but not used_)